bgeorgios/RRIr/doSCE/doSCE.md

 *doSCE.R* implements the Shuffled Complex Evolution (SCE) algorithm for automatic calibration of RRI model parameters.
-The package *"hydromad"* must be previously installed, before running the script.
+The package ***hydromad*** must be previously installed before running the script.
+The script illustrates optimization of 10 parameters when infiltration + surface runoff due to infiltration excesses are considered.